Alex Pascual Alex Pascual

 Showing six drawings at The Biscuit Factory in Newcastle

 The Biscuit Factory is the UK’s largest independent contemporary art, craft, and design gallery, located in the heart of Newcastle’s cultural quarter.
-Housed in a former Victorian warehouse, the beautiful gallery spaces are spread over two floors and display a range of contemporary fine art, sculpture, original prints and jewellery, quality craftsmanship, and design-led homewares.
+Housed in a former Victorian warehouse, the beautiful gallery spaces are spread over two floors and display a range of contemporary fine art, sculpture, original prints, jewellery, quality craftsmanship, and design-led homewares.

 Open Daily 10 - 5 | Free Admission | Free parking | Ramp and lift access | 5 minutes from Newcastle city centre | Cafe and rooftop terrace